 - Schedules how and when to pitch stories so that you generate the most impact for your brand.

-It is a comprehensive document that is aligned with business objectives, sales targets and the marketing strategy.
+It is a comprehensive document that is aligned with business objectives, sales targets and the marketing communications strategy.

 It’s simple.
 For the plan to work, ALL content must be newsworthy.